Position: AI Evaluations Should be Grounded on a Theory of Capability: Abstract

 \section{Abstract}

-Evaluations of generative models on benchmark data are now ubiquitous, and their outcomes critically shape public and scientific expectations of AI's capabilities.
-Yet growing skepticism surrounds their reliability.
-How can we know that a reported accuracy genuinely reflects a model's true performance?
-Evaluations are often presented as simple measurements, but in reality they are inferences: to treat benchmark scores as evidence of capability is already to assume a theory of what capability is and how it manifests in a test.
-We make this step explicit by proposing a principled framework for evaluation as inference: begin from a theory of capability, and then derive methods for estimating it.
-This perspective, familiar in fields such as psychometrics, has not yet become commonplace in AI evaluation.
-As a proof of concept, we address a central challenge that undermines reliability: sensitivity to perturbations.
-After formulating a model of ability, we introduce methods that infer ability while accounting for uncertainty from sensitivity and finite samples, including an adaptive algorithm that significantly reduces sample complexity.
-Together, these contributions lay the groundwork for more reliable and trustworthy estimates of AI capabilities as measured through benchmarks.
+Evaluations of generative models are now ubiquitous, and their outcomes critically shape public and scientific expectations of AI's capabilities.
+Yet skepticism about their reliability continues to grow.
+How can we know that a reported accuracy genuinely reflects a model’s underlying performance?
+Although benchmark results are often presented as direct measurements of capability, in practice they are inferences: treating a score as evidence of capability already presupposes a theory of what it means to be capable at a task.

+We argue that AI evaluations should instead be framed as inference tasks grounded on an explicit theory of capability.
+While this perspective is standard in fields like psychometrics, it remains underdeveloped in AI evaluation, where core assumptions are often left \textit{implicit}.
+As a proof-of-concept, we empirically show that reported performance can depend strongly on the evaluator’s modeling assumptions, underscoring the need for transparent, theory-driven evaluation practices.
+We conclude by offering an \textbf{Evaluation Card} to help researchers document, justify, and scrutinize the modeling decisions underlying AI evaluations.